Map of the whole of Shiga Prefecture

 This is the 13th holy site of the Saigoku 33 Kannon Pilgrimage temples.
 It was founded by Roben at the request of Emperor Shomu in the late Nara period.
 In the vast precincts, there is a wollastonite, which is a natural monument and the origin of the temple's name.
 Ishiyamadera Temple preserves the Hondo main shrine and the Tahoto pagoda, both of which are national treasures, and other national treasures and important cultural properties, including Buddhist scriptures, sacred texts, statures, and painting scrolls.
 [Ishiyamadera Temple Tahoto] This is the oldest pagoda in Japan and is said to have been donated by Minamoto no Yoritomo in 1194.
 This well-balanced graceful building has been designated as a national treasure, with Buddha statue and flower paintings drawn on the inner pillars and around the ceiling.
 [Tsukimitei] Tsukimitei, the famous motif of "Ishiyama-no-Shugetsu" (Autumn Moon at Ishiyama)—one of the Eight Views of Omi, is located on a hill overlooking the clear waters of Seta River and was used as the Imperial throne by ex-Emperor Go-Shirakawa and subsequent emperors.
 [Ishiyamadera Temple Hojoden] This treasure house is located at the highest point of Ishiyamadera Temple, northwest of Tahoto.
 The Exhibition of Ishiyamadera and Murasaki Shikibu (Lady Murasaki), which is held annually in spring (from March 18 to June 30) and fall (from September 1 to November 30), displays the treasures handed down to Ishiyamadera Temple and the materials related to Murasaki Shikibu and The Tale of Genji. ● Eight Views of Omi: "Ishiyama-no-Shugetsu" (Autumn Moon at Ishiyama) Address1-1-1 Ishiyamadera, Otsu-shi, Shiga Opening Hours8:00-16:00 Website

-• Namura-jinja Shrine no name
+• Namura-jinja Shrine Recommended spots

 スポット画像未設定